zephyrproject-rtos/trusted-firmware-m/docs/technical_references/design_docs/profiles/tfm_profile_small.rst

     It is recommended not to use MD5 or SHA-1 for message digests as they are subject to collision attacks [7]_ [8]_.

+By default, Profile Small only enables multi-part functions defined in PSA Cryptography API [14]_ in hash, symmetric ciphers, MAC and AEAD operations.
+Disabling single-part functions optimizes the code size of TF-M crypto service.
+Multi-part operations allows the message data to be processed in fragments instead of all at once.
+In static memory allocation, single-part operation may require to allocate a large memory space to support long message with unknown length.
+Therefore single-part operations can help users optimize memory footprint, especially while dealing with streaming data on IoT devices.

+It may slightly increase the code size in applications to replace single-part implementation with mulit-part implementation.
+Althgouth the code size increment can be qaulified, if users are concerned about the code size increment, they can enable single-part operations by toggling Profile Small default configuration.

+It may increase latency and overall time cost to implement cryptography functionality with single-part operations, compared to with multi-part ones.
+Users can enable single-part operations if the usage scenario requires single-part opreations to meet its perfermance metrics.

 Secure Storage
 ==============